9 minsPublished on 5/24/2022

 A diagram showing a hard fork (Image source)

 The decision to hard fork the original Ethereum blockchain led to an ideological debate within the cryptocurrency community.
 Some argued that “code is law” and the immutability of the blockchain is sacrosanct.
 The hack should therefore remain part of the transaction history.
-The counterargument was that retrieving the money is of paramount importance and transactions should be altered if necessary.

 After a heated debate, the decision was put to a vote.
 The community voted in favor of the hard fork and the developers implemented it on July 20, 2016, after the 192,000th block.
-Thus, a single blockchain forked to become two networks.

 The pre-forked version of the blockchain came to be known as the Ethereum Classic Network, which contained the record of the hack.
 The Ethereum blockchain reversed the hack and returned the money to its users.

-Ethereum Classic (ETC) in a nutshell
+Ethereum Classic (ETC) explained

 A picture of the Ethereum Classic logo.